Theme57/YGOPro-Decklist-Project/README.txt

 As a disclaimer I do not own nor am I affiliated with Konami, Bandai, or the people behind YGOPro.
 I am simply a passionate fan who wishes to lessen the hassle of decks reflecting the various mediums Yu-Gi-Oh! has been produced in.
 Please support official Yu-Gi-Oh! content.

+Important Notes
+Pilot and DK decks have the Duelist Kingdom card, if you do not wish to play by those rules please put it into the side deck or refuse the prompt.

 Finished and Optimized Decks
 z0.SD.1999.StarterBox
 z0.SD.1999.EX.Yugi